-There is also the possibility that global innovation initiatives in agriculture (more drought and pest resistant crops, more nutritious food), energy and environment (advances in alternative energy technologies, carbon capture and sequestration), health (new vaccines or better diagnostic and preventive medicine, cheap organ replacement), water (cheaper desalination and water treatment technologies) and other areas can open new more cost effective ways of meeting some of the SDGs.
-Therefore, it is important to consider what is the potential of these new technologies and how the country should position itself to take advantage of them.
+There is also the possibility that global innovation initiatives in agriculture (more drought and pest resistant crops, more nutritious food), energy and environment (advances in alternative energy technologies, carbon capture and sequestration), health (new vaccines or better diagnostic and preventive medicine, affordable organ replacement), water (more affordable desalination and water treatment technologies) and other areas can open new more cost effective ways of meeting some of the SDGs.
+Therefore, it is important to consider what is the potential of these new technologies and how countries should position themselves to take advantage of them.
 For example, what kinds of scientific/engineering/technical skills, physical and virtual infrastructure, institutions (such as technology and training center, business incubators/technology parks, etc. may be necessary for the country to be able to acquire/develop/use these new technologies.